Canine Hierarchy of Self-Actualization - The Pyramid of Dog Needs

 Level 3 Love and Being Part of a Pack

 After security comes Love and being part of a Pack.
 Your blissful dog is lucky to have you as their pack leader so they have sailed through Levels 1, 2 and onto 3, loved and secure with their pack leader in charge.
-Having a truly pack leader adds to your dog's feeling of security.
+Having a true pack leader adds to your dog's feelings of security and happiness.
 Dogs don't have to be the pack leader to be fulfilled, they thrive knowing someone is in charge and handling what needs to be handled.
 Machiavellian maneuvering amongst our dogs is fodder for another entire article - stay tuned.

 Level 4 Being a Good Dog